ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.5.11

-* Fixed minor bug all templates are deleted when deleting custom template
+* Fixed a minor bug all templates are deleted when deleting custom template
-* Fixed media and template buttons correctly displaying post template details when creating new posts
+* Fixed a bug causing media and template buttons not correctly displaying post template details when creating new posts
 * Removed left over `console.log()` in `ManagePost` Components
 * Added `grey` variant color for `CTAButtons` Component
 * Added backend handler function for route `/account`